Transportation, Logistics & Utilities

 The Houston Airport System is among the largest airport systems in the world.
 The Houston Airport System consists of George Bush Intercontinental Airport (IAH), William P. Hobby Airport (HOU) and Ellington Field (EFD).
 The airport system serves well over 55 million passengers (2017) annually and offers direct flights to roughly 240 locations domestically and 70 plus destinations internationally.
 Combined, approximately 450,000 tons of freight pass through the airport system each year.

-Katy is located roughly 40 miles from Hobby Airport and 45 miles from Bush Intercontinental Airport.
+Business locations in the Katy area are located roughly 30-45 miles from Hobby from Bush Intercontinental Airport.